Lake Superior Provincial Park: Activities

-The 11 trails offer a wide variety of distances and difficulty from short half-hour hikes to multi-day trips.
-Orphan Lake Trail is a moderate difficulty trail that has a variety of terrain over an 8 km loop and takes approximately 2–4 hours to complete.

-Pictographs

-A short trail leads to the Agawa Rock Pictographs.
-They are located on a sheer rock face on Lake Superior.
-Several of the pictographs can be seen only from the water.

-Facilities

-Park office

-The park office is located in the northern part of the park at Red Rock Lake.
-Senior staff, including the superintendent, can be reached at the park office between 9 am and 4 pm during summer months.

 Campgrounds

 Agawa Bay

 Agawa Bay has 152 campsites.
 There are two comfort stations located in the campground equipped with showers, laundry facilities and flush toilets.
 An amphitheatre is located in the campground, and presentations here by park staff are a common occurrence in the summer months.
 All the campsites are within walking distance to Lake Superior.
 There is a premium for campsites located beside the beach.
 Permits are obtained at the Agawa Bay gatehouse.
 Firewood and ice is available for purchase at the Agawa Bay gatehouse.

 Agawa Bay is also the location of the park's visitor centre where information can be obtained about the park and surrounding areas.
 There are washrooms and a gift shop open to the public from May through September.
 The visitor centre has a display area orchestrating the history of the park and the influence that Lake Superior Park had on the fur trade, the Group of Seven artists and shipwrecks in the region.
 There are trailer storage opportunities available, but arrangements must be made with senior staff located in the northern part of the park at the park office.
 The visitor centre has received a number of awards for its design.